Junxin-L/metacode/README.md

 ## Overview

-Metacode is a blockchain-based system designed for secure data sharing.
+Metacode is a blockchain-based stimulating system designed for secure data sharing.
 It utilizes cryptographic techniques, including Shamir Secret Sharing for request transmission and Pro-ORAM for data storage.
 The system is engineered to protect metadata and ensure robustness against up to n−1 malicious servers, making it an ideal choice for environments requiring high security and data integrity.

 ## Features